 - A ringing in your ear

 - Your jaw gets stuck as you try to open your mouth.

 - Swelling in your jaw

 These symptoms are painful and may reduce your quality of life.
-If you are experiencing one or many of them, we strongly suggest that you visit a dentist near you who offers therapeutic Botox in South Miami.
+If you are experiencing one or many of them, we strongly suggest that you visit a dentist near you who offers therapeutic Botox.

 Causes of TMD

 - Face trauma that harmed your jaw or teeth

 - Bruxism (the excessive grinding of your teeth)